Millennials: Should You Rent or Buy?

 Location, Location, Location

 That's the adage most familiar to those interested in home buying, but renters also need to factor transportation costs into choosing where to live.
 Studies suggest for every dollar a family saves on housing in an area that is more affordable, they spend 77 cents more in transportation.
 Think carefully about your commute and how much household income will be required to meet both housing and transportation costs.

 For more information on American Housing Month, visit aba.com/housing.

 This content was originally featured on the American Bankers Association website, and is used with permission.

-The American Bankers Association is the voice of the nation’s $16 trillion banking industry, which is composed of small, regional and large banks that together employ more than 2 million people, safeguard $12 trillion in deposits and extend more than $8 trillion in loans.
+The American Bankers Association is the voice of the nation's $16 trillion banking industry, which is composed of small, regional and large banks that together employ more than two million people, safeguard $12 trillion in deposits and extend more than $8 trillion in loans.